gammu/gammu/docs/manual/testing/testsuite.rst

 Running the tests
 -----------------

 You can run the test suite this using ``make test``.
 CMake build system uses for testing CTest, which also includes option to connect to dashboard and submit test results there, so that they can be reviewed and fixed by others.
-To participate in this testing, you need just to run ``make Experimental``.
+To participate in this testing, you need just to run ``make Experimental`` which also does submission to the dashboard.

 There are some more options for testing:

+``make test``

+    Runs testsuite with no uploading of results.

+``make Experimental``

+    Runs testsuite and uploads results to the dashboard.

 ``make ExperimentalMemCheck``